C

 Cesky Terrier Puppies

 The Cesky Terrier is always bred to meet a particular standard, so there is little deviation in appearance except for the coat color.
 Puppies are normally born with a very dark coat, and it usually takes a few years for it to lighten a bit toward a gray or brown color.
-As mentioned previously, they will benefit from a disciplined training regime with a strong leader as its guide.
+As mentioned previously, they will benefit from a disciplined training regimen with a strong leader as its guide.
 Cesky breeders are uncommon, and rescue groups are even rarer, so it may take some effort to track down one of these dogs.

 Cesky Terriers and Children

 The Cesky Terrier should excel in the presence of children.
-Its patient, loyal, and playful personality make it a good companion.
+Its patient, loyal, and playful personality makes it a good companion.
 The dog’s small size is also very approachable for everyone.
 But parents should supervise all interactions between dogs and younger children.

 Dogs Similar to the Cesky Terriers